 There are different types of relief for those who live in a federally declared disaster area, but the most helpful is generally the casualty loss deduction.
 Other tax relief methods include accelerated refunds and postponed deadlines.

 If you are unsure if you qualify for disaster tax relief, the IRS has a checklist.

-For example, there were dozens of major disaster declarations in 2020 – including the historic wildfires in California and Colorado as well as Hurricane Laura in Louisiana, the strongest hurricane on record to make landfall in the state.
+For example, there were dozens of major disaster declarations in 2022 – including the wildfires in California and Colorado as well as Hurricane Ian in Florida and other states, the strongest hurricane on record to make landfall in the states.
 Impacted taxpayers should include these losses on their 2022 tax returns if they didn't already include them on an amended 2021 return.

 One benefit of claiming the deduction on the previous year's return is to get money back sooner rather than later.
 This money will be distributed in the form of a refund on taxes paid on your prior-year return.
 That could make a big difference when you're trying to get back on your feet after a natural disaster.

 If you are an affected taxpayer living or working in a federally declared disaster area, it’s important that you understand all of your options and speak with a Tax Pro before you file your taxes.
 Find an office near you and schedule an appointment today.
 There might be more financial assistance available to you.